- 1. Introduction to Biology2h 42m

 - Endosymbiosis: A symbiotic relationship where one organism lives inside another, explaining the origin of mitochondria and chloroplasts in eukaryotic cells.

-- Eukaryotic cell: A cell type characterized by membrane-bound organelles, including a nucleus, which appeared about 1.8 billion years ago.
+- Eukaryotic cell: A cell type characterized by membrane-bound organelles, including a nucleus, which evolved about 1.8 billion years ago.

-- Multicellular eukaryotes: Organisms composed of multiple eukaryotic cells, such as red algae, that appeared around 1.3 billion years ago.
+- Multicellular organisms: Organisms composed of multiple cells that work together, first appearing around 1.3 billion years ago with forms like red algae.

 - Cambrian explosion: A rapid diversification of animal life approximately 535 to 525 million years ago, leading to the emergence of many recognizable animal phyla.